miikomp/Monte-Carlo-Course/README.md

 # Monte Carlo Particle Transport code course project
 This project implements my personal Monte Carlo particle transport simulation code as part of a course held at Aalto University.
+The current implementation includes the groundwork and two methods for estimating pi.

 ## Requirements
 - **Compiler**: GCC with Open-MP support.